 Plus, it also provides a chance to work on building skills and problem-solving skills on a basic level.
-This might be just the right level for your younger engineers!
+This might be just the right level for your junior engineers!

 Do you have a kiddo who is looking for even more of a challenge?

 Take it a step further and combine the building techniques you’ve just tried out with the shapes and see who can build the tallest tower.
 You can set this as a timed event or leave it untimed!
 Generally, 15-20 mins is a good amount of time